Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

     - Replace - replaces substring with other string
       - Strict mode - replace all occurrences of the pattern in the text with another string
       - RegEx mode - replace all occurrences of a pattern matching RegEx in the text with another string
+    - Search - search substring in text and return occurrences count
+      - Strict mode - search for all occurrences of pattern in the text
+      - RegEx mode - search for all occurrences matching RegEx pattern in the text
 - Math
   - sum - (A + B)
   - subtract - (A - B)